 Managing the Luxury Experience

 This module gives you the opportunity to explore and develop expertise in an area of interest.
 You are encouraged to choose topics that will be valuable in your future career.
-This is a self-managed activity, driving your own research project while being guided and advised by a supervisor, based on the proposal developed in the Research Methods in Marketing module.
+This is a self-managed activity, driving your own research project while being guided and advised by a supervisor, based on the proposal developed in the Research Methods in Marketing and Events module.

 You have the opportunity to link theory to practice by analysing a real organisational issue.
 Having identified a project (with the approval of both the client company and the Module Leader) you investigate a particular issue, one that can be supported through the relevant literature and by conducting primary research with the client.
 This module is not an internship but can be taken in conjunction with an internship you have identified and are participating in.
 The 'issue' in question may be current management problem for the client organisation or related to future strategic choices.
 The Client project provides you with a significant learning and personal development experience.